-The City of Lake Forest began the transition district based elections.
-Districts 2, 3, and 4 will have seats open in the November 6, 2018 General Election.
+The City of Lake Forest began the transition to district based elections in 2018.
+Districts 1 and 5 will have seats open in the November 3, 2020 General Election.
 Candidates must be 18 years of age, registered to vote in Lake Forest, and have their primary residence located within district boundaries.

 The Political Reform Act was approved by the State of California voters in 1974 to establish rules and regulations for candidates and elected officials.
 The Political Reform Act has been amended several times since 1974 and is administered by the Fair Political Practices Commission.
 The Act requires a variety of forms to be filed before, during, and after a campaign.